FredOleary/VideoMotion/README.md

     1. `pip install opencv-contrib-python`
     2. `pip install matplotlib`
     3. `pip install scipy`
+6. Locate the opencv face classifier *haarcascade_frontalface_default.xml* and copy it to the data folder.
+(Different distros of opencv install this in different places)
+    1. `mkdir data`
+    2. `cp /....../cv2/data/haarcascade_frontalface_default.xml data/`

 ### For the raspberry pi do the additional:
 1.`sudo apt-get install at-spi2-core` (remove errors about “org.freedesktop.DBus.Error)